AntonisTorb/bato.dl/README.md

 # bato.dl
 Script to download manga chapters from bato.to.
+Compatible with both v3x and v2x.

 ## How to use
 - Install the required packages with the command: `pip install -r requirements.txt`